48 Idioms About Roads

 Other ways to say: The finish, it’s over

-Fun Fact/Origin: From literally reaching where the road stops.
+Fun Fact/Origin: This saying comes from literally reaching the point where the road stops, leaving no way forward.

 13. Take the high road